Does Your Company Bully Customers?

 First, Put A Little More Thought Into It.

 So, the first thing is to think about what and why changes are needed.
-Approach them very cautiously and find other ways to deal with the “one” issues without overturning the apple cart for everyone else.
-Maybe, like in the case of MickySoft where they want more freedom to profit off of you, this paradigm is beyond their ability.
+Approach them very cautiously and find other ways to deal with the “one” issues without overturning the apple cart for everyone.
+Maybe, in the case of MickySoft where they want more freedom to profit off of you, this paradigm is beyond their ability.
 IDK.
 (Based on the stupidity in so many things in their software, maybe thinking is beyond their ability.
 Oh well.)

 Second, Act Honorably.